kenners/fyi.kenners.org/docs/anaesthetics/intranasal-diamorphine.md

 ## Administration

-- Attach syringe to nasal atomiser
+- Attach syringe to Mucosal Atomiser Device (MAD300)
 - Tilt head gently backwards
 - Occlude one nostril, place atomiser into other nostril, aiming for tip of ipsilateral ear
 - Push syringe plunger at same time ask child to sniff
 - Leave atomiser in nostril, remove syringe, draw up air, and flush atomiser through with air from syringe
-- Patient requires 15 minute obs for first hour after administration
+- Patient requires 5 minute obs until back to baseline

 Common for child to sneeze or have funny taste in mouth.